How AI Agents Changed Laptop Power Management

 Do AI coding agents need special Mac settings?

 Not always.
-For a short run while you are at your desk and plugged in, a simple caffeinate command or keep-awake app handles the main problem: the idle sleep timer.
-For longer runs, overnight sessions, or battery-only work, you also want a low-battery floor and some thermal awareness.
-Without those, the machine can drain or get warm with no way to stop gracefully before something breaks.
+For a short run while you're at your desk and plugged in, caffeinate -i your-agent-command or a menu-bar keep-awake app handles the main problem — the idle-sleep timer — and nothing else is needed.
+For longer runs, overnight sessions, or battery-only work, you also want a battery floor and some thermal awareness, since neither caffeinate nor a GUI wake-lock app has either one built in.

 Why does the Mac sleep during an AI agent run?